GabrielGodoi987/nestjs-prismaORM/readme.md

+# How to initiate the project
--> this route above is to see the swagger documentation of the project
++ this route above is to see the swagger documentation of the project
 <ol>
  <li>localhost:3000/docs</li>
 </ol>